davisjam/davisjam.github.io/_pages/research.md

      Edit the narrative in that generator, or the facts in data/*.yaml.
      Hand edits here will be overwritten. -->

 I study how to make software-intensive systems reliable and secure.
-I do this by systematically building systems and processes, watching them fail, and turning what we learn into better ways to engineer the next ones.
+My research begins with engineering practice: I study how software is built and used, identify where existing assumptions and engineering methods break down, and turn those findings into new methods, tools, and ways of engineering software.

-My research pursues this problem from several directions: how software fails in practice; how analysis and assurance can prevent failures; how dependencies and reused components can be understood and governed; and how changing technologies, including AI, alter the way software is built and engineered.
+I pursue this problem from several directions: understanding how software fails in practice; developing analysis and assurance methods that prevent failures; making dependencies and reused components easier to understand and govern; and studying how emerging technologies, including AI, change the way software is built and engineered.

 My current research is organized around six programs.